Avenett History, Family Crest & Coats of Arms

 Early History of the Avenett family

 This web page shows only a small excerpt of our Avenett research.
-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Avenett History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Avenett History in all our PDF Extended History products and printed products wherever possible.

 Avenett Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Avenett have been found, including Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.

 Early Notables of the Avenett family (pre 1700)

 More information is included under the topic Early Avenett Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Avenett family to Ireland
+Migration of the Avenett family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Avenett were among those contributors: Bartholomew and Richard Avenell who settled in Nevis in 1670; Samuel and Sarah Davenald and three children landed in Philadelphia, Pennsylvania in 1820..